MadhavDrax/2047Tiranga-Mudra/README.md

 # 🌟 Viksit Bharat

-Welcome to the **Viksit Bharat** project!
+Welcome to the **Tiranga Mudra** project!
 This initiative aims to create a modern, responsive, and interactive platform with a focus on improving the user experience.
 Below, you'll find details about the project's frontend and backend aspects.

 ## 🚀 Project Overview